Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

 We selected \emph{ExampleStack}~\cite{Zhang2019Analyze} as a baseline because it represents the state-of-the-art in automatic code wiring. \emph{ExampleStack} is a Google Chrome extension designed to assist developers in adapting and integrating online code examples into their own code repositories.
 The authors provide comprehensive reproduction instructions, which allowed us to successfully set up and run \emph{ExampleStack} in our evaluation.

-Besides that, we selected the widely adopted industrial IDE, \emph{IntelliJ IDEA}~\cite{IntelliJIDEA}, as one of our baseline approaches.
-The rename recommendation support in IDEA is both convenient and practical, and it is also suitable to address the code wiring problem.
+Besides that, we selected the widely adopted industrial IDE, \emph{IntelliJ IDEA}~\cite{IntelliJIDEA}, as one of our baselines.
+The renaming recommendation support in IDEA is both practical and suitable to address the code wiring problem.